-In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The County has four types of deferred inflows.
-Prepaid property taxes represent the County's share of tax collections collected prior to year-end that are not due until the following year.
-Since the property taxes are levied for use in a future year, the revenue is deferred and recognized in the period for which the amount is levied.
+In addition to liabilities, the statement of financial position reports a separate section This separate financial statement element, for deferred inflows of resources. deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+The County has three types of deferred inflows.
+Prepaid property taxes represent the County's share of tax collections collected prior to year-end that were not due until the following year.
+Since the property taxes were levied for use in a future year, the revenue is deferred and recognized in the period for which the amount is levied.
 These amounts arise under both the modified accrual and the full accrual basis of accounting and are reported in both the governmental funds balance sheet and the statement of net position.
-The governmental funds report unavailable revenue from delinquent taxes receivable, special assessments receivable, and grant receivables.
+The governmental funds report unavailable revenue from delinquent taxes and special assessments receivable and grants receivable.
 Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
 Unavailable revenue is deferred and recognized as an inflow of resources in the period that the amounts become available.
-The County also reports deferred inflows of resources associated with pension and OPEB benefits.
+The County also reports deferred inflows of resources associated with pension plans and OPEB.
 These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.